wp-plugins/amr-users/readme.txt

 List upcoming recurring or single events, notes, journal, freebusy information from many ical feeds.
 Offers a range of defaults and customisation options.
 Including the possiblity of grouping events by month/week/day or many other for presentation and styling.
 Offers your viewers the option to subscribe or add the events or the whole calendar to their calendars (google or other).

+Requires php 5 > 5.1.0, and the php DATETIME Class enabled (this is standard in php 5.2).

 Test with your calendar at demo site:
 [Demo site](http://anmari.com/testing/wp)

 == Version History ==
+= Version 2.3.5.3 =
+*   added checks for php version and datetime class for people who cannot read doco, or comments!
+*   added ability to define a Default Event URL in the event that there is not one in the ics file.
+Plugin will generate a dummy bookmark, with info cursor style and event description as hoevr text/title.  the dummy bookmark is stop page reloading and make link non-active.

 = Version 2.3.5.2 =
 *   fixed bug to do with combinations of timezone non specification and date values.